C2SM/git-course/beginner/Exercise_4_workflow_gitignore.md

 init_repo_empty_schedule
 ```

-2. Initialise the folder as a Git repository.
+2. Initialize the folder as a Git repository.
 3. Add and commit the *conference_schedule.txt* file.
 4. Add a talk, coffee break, workshop to your schedule.
 5. Add and commit your changes.